Website Architecture: Organizing Site Structure for Indexing

 Test Regularly with Real Users

 E-commerce websites have unique structural requirements.
-They often feature numerous categories, subcategories, and product pages.
+Categories, subcategories and endless product pages appeal to many users.

 Use Google Search Console